SeUz75/MachineLearning/README.md

 I uploaded this so in the future I can rebuild a new deep neural network better than the previous one.
 Thats why I have the original.
 Dont mind the 2nd project in the Original file.
 I might upload it seperately because its too much GB and cant upload it.

+So also right now im focusing more on ML so in this rep i will upload everything !